ecalandrini/bme280-websensor/README.md

 ## Features

 - Reads temperature, humidity, and pressure data from the BME280 sensor using Python.
-- Serves sensor data through a RESTful API on a Flask webserver.
+- Serves sensor data in HTML format through Flask webserver.
 - Designed for integration with INDIlib for astronomical instrumentation and control.

 ## Installation